United States occupation of Haiti: Les Cayes massacre

 President Herbert Hoover had become increasingly pressured about the effects of occupying Haiti at the time and began inquiring about a withdrawal strategy.
 By 1929, Haitians had grown angered with the Borno-Russell government and American occupation, with demands for direct elections increasing.
-In early December 1929, protests against the American occupation began at the Service Technique de l’Agriculture et de l’Enseignement Professionnel's main school.
+In early December 1929, protests against the American occupation began at the Service Technique de l'Agriculture et de l'Enseignement Professionnel's main school.
 On December 6, 1929, about 1,500 Haitians peacefully protesting local economic conditions in Les Cayes were fired upon by US Marines, with the massacre resulting in 12 to 22 Haitians dead and 51 injured.
-The massacre resulted in international outrage, with President Hoover calling on Congress to investigate conditions in Haiti the following day.
+The massacre resulted in international outrage, with Hoover calling on Congress to investigate conditions in Haiti the following day.

 Forbes Commission, Borno's resignation

-President Hoover would later appoint two commissions, including one headed by a former US governor of the Philippines William Cameron Forbes.
-The commission arrived in Haiti on February 28, 1930, with President Hoover demanding the commission to determine "when and how we are to withdraw from Haiti" and "what we shall do in the meantime".
-The Forbes Commission praised the material improvements that the US administration had achieved, but it criticized the continued exclusion of Haitian nationals from positions of real authority in the government and the gendarmerie.
-In more general terms, the commission asserted that "the social forces that created [instability] still remain – poverty, ignorance, and the lack of a tradition or desire for orderly free government."
+President Hoover appointed two commissions, including one headed by a former US governor of the Philippines William Cameron Forbes.
+The commission arrived in Haiti on February 28, 1930, with Hoover demanding the commission to determine "when and how we are to withdraw from Haiti" and "what we shall do in the meantime".
+The Forbes Commission praised the material improvements that the US administration had achieved, but it criticized the continued exclusion of Haitian nationals from positions of real authority in the government and the Gendarmerie.
+In more general terms, the commission asserted "the social forces that created [instability] still remain – poverty, ignorance, and the lack of a tradition or desire for orderly free government."
 The commission concluded that occupation of Haiti was a failure and that the United States did not "understand the social problems of Haiti".

 With increased calls for direct elections, American officials feared violence if demands were not met.
-An agreement was made that resulted with President Borno's resignation and the establishment of Haitian banker Louis Eugène Roy as an interim president.
-In the agreement proposed by the Forbes Commission, Roy would be elected by Congress to serve as president until a direct election for Congress was held, which is when Roy would resign.
+An agreement was made that resulted with Borno's resignation and the establishment of Haitian banker Louis Eugène Roy as an interim president.
+In the agreement proposed by the Forbes Commission, Roy would be elected by Congress to serve as president until a direct election for Congress was held, at which time Roy would resign.
 American officials said that if Congress were to refuse, Roy would be installed as president forcibly.